SynBioDex/SBOL-examples/SBOL/best-practices/BP010/README.md

   <a id="figure-3">
   <img src="cell_ratios.png" alt="Cell Ratios UML diagram">
   </a><br/>
   <figcaption>Figure 3: Annotating class instances with cellular proportions.
-Instances of the Measure class are used to capture the percentage of each cell type present in the multicellular system design.
+Instances of the <code>Measure</code> class are used to capture the percentage of each cell type present in the multicellular system design.
   </figcaption>
 </figure>